 Google has launched its Anthos hybrid cloud with its Google Kubernetes Engine enabling application container movement between on-premises and the AWS, Azure and GCP clouds.

-Google’s Cloud Services Platform has been rebranded Anthos, which means flower in Greek (Anthe prefix) and a main component is the Google Kubernetes Engine (GKE) being available in customer data centres (GKE On-Prem version).
+Google’s Cloud Services Platform has been rebranded Anthos, which means flower in Greek (Anthe prefix) and the main component is the Google Kubernetes Engine (GKE) being available in customer data centres (GKE On-Premises version).

 Storage for containers is included, with announcements from HPE, Intel and Elastifile plus support from Cisco (with its HyperFlex HCI), Dell EMC, Lenovo and VMware.

 GKE is available in Google’s own cloud and also in AWS and Azure, meaning that containers can be moved to and fro between these GKE environments, with no change.

 HPE, Elastifile and Intel